wahabaa/keystroke-web-MFA/README.md

         'PASSWORD': '*****', # Set DB password
     }}
     ```
-3. Visit sendgrid.com to create an account for sending email.
+3. Visit [Sendgrid](https://sendgrid.com) to create an account for sending email.
-4. Follow the guide here on how to set up a new api key https://app.sendgrid.com/guide/integrate/langs/smtp
+4. Follow the guide [here](https://app.sendgrid.com/guide/integrate/langs/smtp) on how to set up a new api key.
 5. Modify the code below in the `settings.py` file with your sendgrid account details such as email, api key and password.
     ```python
     # Email settings